 - ► Formulation.
-Suppose the problem has been properly formulated. - ▶ Problem statement is precise and clear, simplifying assumptions. - ► Dependent variable(s) and independent variable determined. - ▶ Now we need a mathematical model; one type is a function. - ▶ We collect data, plot it, and notice a pattern. $y \approx Cx^k$??? - ➤ Simplifying assumption: The independent variable is a (simple) function of the dependent variables. - ▶ Math.
+Suppose the problem has been properly formulated. - ▶ Problem statement is precise and clear. - ► Dependent variable(s) and independent variable determined. - ▶ Now we need a mathematical model; one type is a function. - ▶ We collect data, plot it, and notice a pattern. $y \approx Cx^k$??? - ➤ Simplifying assumption: The independent variable is a (simple) function of the dependent variables. - ▶ Math.
 Manipulation.
 Determine the best function of this type. - ► Now: Visually.
 Later: Using a computer - ► Evaluation.
-Does this function fit the data well? - ▶ More evaluation: Determine errors, evaluation criteria...
+Does this function fit the data well? - ★ For a real world question, there is more evaluation to do.